The Graduate Program in Journalism

 5. Statement of Purpose.

 6. Preliminary Program Proposal.
 Complete, collect the signature of the Student Services Manager, and upload as .pdf, .doc, .docx, or .ttf file.

 7. Three journalistic samples; up to two can be digital media samples

 Create an account and proceed to the online application.

-On the ‘Proposed Master’s Program’ page, select ‘Communication MA’ , and SPRING 2021 as the first term of your master’s program.
+On the ‘Program Selection’ page, select ‘Communication MA’ as your degree program, ‘Journalism’ as your specialization, and SPRING 2022-23 as the entry term of your master’s program.

 The Statement of Purpose